tum-esi/wade/README.md

 - (-) Testing: Test wade with WoT cart
 - (+) Interaction Selection: Support all possible input types for write and actions in UI (also images and so on)
 - (o) Editor: Add td from local machine
+- (+) Refactor: Deleting / Adding / Merging sidebar elements: strict interface to add / remove in data and in GUI

 ### IMPORTANT TODO